modular/modular/KGEN/docs/public/programming-manual.md

     fn __getitem__(self, idx: Range) -> ArraySlice: ...
 ```

-You can overload methods in structs and classes, and overload module-level
+You can overload methods in structs and classes and overload module-level
 functions.

 Mojo doesn't support overloading solely on result type, and doesn't use result